YOUR DECISIONS AFFECT

 Not mentioned.
 The new filing just... replaces the old one.

 The corrected register is better than the original.
-But the supervisory examination team will compare the October and November filings.
-They will see that 83 providers appeared in one month.
-They will ask why.
+But the supervisory examiners will compare the October and November filings.
+They will see 83 providers appear in one month, and they will ask why.

-Presenting a corrected register without disclosing the gap treats the supervisor as someone to be managed rather than informed.
-When BaFin asks about the discrepancy — and they will — the conversation will be harder than it needed to be.
+Filing a correction without flagging the gap treats the supervisor as someone to be managed, not informed.
+When BaFin asks about the discrepancy, that conversation will be harder than it needed to be.

 Lukas Bauer